Wills, Trust & Probate

 A Grant of Probate is not always necessary.
 There are many different factors, but a Grant of Probate will usually be required if the deceased:

-Examples of what we charge for a probate.
-Note: In these examples we have changed names and some other details to protect confidentiality.
+Here are a few examples of what we charge for probate to give you a better idea.
+Note: In these examples, we changed names and some details to protect confidentiality.

 Mr George was 78 when he passed away, and three weeks after his death his wife asked us to assist in the Grant of Probate to his estate.
-This was a simple matter, handled by an experienced legal executive.
-We were able to receive the grant in a little over 4 months from being instructed.
-Our bill was £2,500.00 plus VAT and disbursements.
+This was a simple matter handled by an experienced legal executive.
+We received the Grant a little over four months after being instructed.
+Our bill was £2,500.00 plus VAT at 20%, and disbursements were the Probate Registry fee of £273.

 The reasons the bill was relatively small were:

-• His house was jointly owned with his wife, so there was no conveyancing needed
+• His house was jointly owned with his wife, so no conveyancing was necessary.

-• The information we required was easily obtainable, Mrs George was prompt in her correspondence with us, and she was able to provide us the information we required102
+• Mrs George was prompt in her correspondence with us, and she quickly provided us with the information required.

-In addition to our fees there was a probate application fee paid to the Probate Registry of £273.00.
+• In addition to our fees, a probate application fee was paid to the Probate Registry of £273.00.
 This would be the same at any firm.

-We had known the family for some years and were saddened to hear that one of the sisters had passed away aged 83.
-We were approached by the family to apply for the Grant of Probate, and to administer the estate.
-This took a little over two years to complete because of the property sale involved.
+We had known the family for some years and were saddened to hear that one of the sisters had passed away at the age of 83.
+The family approached us to apply for the Grant of Probate and to administer the estate.
+Because of the property sale involved, this took a little over two years to complete.

-We estimated that it would cost up to £13,750.00* plus VAT and disbursements to assist the family in dealing with the estate.
-This cost estimate was based on the number of hours we assessed it would take (55 hours) and the hourly rate of the solicitor leading the matter (£250.00*).
+We estimated that assisting the family in dealing with the estate would cost up to £15,125.00* plus VAT at 20% and the Probate Registry fee.
+This cost estimate was based on the number of hours we assessed it would take (55 hours) and the hourly rate of the solicitor leading the matter (£275.00* + VAT at 20%).

 The time estimate was based on our need to:

-• Establish the assets and liabilities in the estate, which included 15 bank, building society and savings accounts, government departments, and Miss Bennett’s chattels
+• Establish the assets and liabilities in the estate, which included 15 banks, building society and savings accounts, government departments and Miss Bennett’s chattels.

 Our Managing Director and one of our private client solicitors administered the complex estate of Mrs Montgomery.
-Mrs Montgomery’s estate, valued at over £2.7 million, included a portfolio of bonds, shares and other investments, savings accounts and ISAs, a number of properties some of which were generating rental income, bank and building society accounts, pensions, and life insurance policies.
+Mrs Montgomery’s estate, valued at over £2.7 million, included a portfolio of bonds, shares and other investments, savings accounts and ISAs, several properties some of which were generating rental income, bank and building society accounts, pensions and life insurance policies.

-Mrs Montgomery’s wishes were for specific legacies and residuary elements of her estate to be distributed to charities, friends and family which took over two and half years to complete.
-A substantial part of which was dealing with the sale of property assets and tracing assets and trustees.
+Mrs Montgomery’s wishes were for specific legacies and residuary elements of her estate to be distributed to charities, friends, and family which took over two and a half years to complete.
+A substantial part of this involved selling property assets and tracing assets and trustees.

-Due to the complex nature of this matter, as well as the beneficiaries wish for us to provide a fixed fee, we charged a percentage of the gross value of the estate.
+Due to the complex nature of this matter and the request to provide a fixed fee, we charged a percentage of the estate’s gross value.
+The percentage agreed with all the beneficiaries was 1.5% of the estate’s value plus 20% VAT.
 We needed to:

 • Establish the assets and liabilities in the estate